A Markov Process Theory for Network Growth Processes of DAG-based Blockchain Systems: Introduction

 Based on the above analysis, the main contributions of this paper are listed as follows:

 \textbf{(a)} We first describe a simple Markov model for the DAG-based blockchain with IOTA Tangle by means of two layers of tips and internal tips' impatient connection behavior.
-Then we set up a continuous-time Markov process to analyze the DAG blockchain system, and show that the Markov process is a level-dependent QBD process.
+Then we set up a continuous-time Markov process to analyze the DAG-based blockchain system, and show that the Markov process is a level-dependent QBD process.
 Based on this, we prove that this QBD process must be irreducible and positive recurrent, and can provide performance analysis of the DAG blockchain system by using the stationary probability vector of the QBD process.

-\textbf{(b) }We propose a new effective method for analyzing the sojourn time of any arriving internal tip at this system by means of the first passage times and the PH distributions.
-Further, we compute the average sojourn time of any arriving internal tip by means of the RG-factorizations.
+\textbf{(b) }We propose a new effective method for analyzing the confirmation time of any arriving internal tip at this system by means of the first passage times and the PH distributions.
+Further, we compute the average confirmation time of any arriving internal tip by means of the RG-factorizations.
+Crucially, for the complicated DAG-based blockchain system, this paper finds a new effective method to deal with two key performance measures: Throughput and confirmation time.

 \textbf{(c) }We use numerical examples to check the validity of our theoretical results, and to discuss how the performance measures of the DAG-based blockchain with IOTA Tangle depend on some key parameters of this system.